cc50liu/ChinaWorldBankAidLocationSelectionAfrica/AnalysisSteps.md

    - by calling the SLURM script ./scripts/call_CI_Conf_5k_3yr.slurm
    - which calls the R script ./R/call_CI_Conf_5k_3yr.R

    In addition to running the Image Confounding Analysis, this R script also
    1. Constructs the final panel data for each sector and funder
    2. Writes the tfrecord files to speed up the analysis
    3. Produces the maps, boxplots, scatterplots and other funder/sector specific figures
    4. Runs a Ridge Regression on the tabular-only covariates, produces a treatment propensity overlap chart, and estimates an Average Treatment Effect with 100 bootstrap samples and takes the standard deviation to estimate the standard error.

    *Note that the directory also has parallel scripts to run the analysis on annual images and to run with the vision transformer backbone, which did not make it into the thesis due to time and space constraints.

    These runs create a subdirectory named after the run, where all the output files are placed.
 The output files for this thesis are in the following locations:
    - ./results/cnn_3yr
    - ./results/emb_3yr

 ### 6. Process results
 1. To rename output files so they would sort appropriately in a consolidated output file I reviewed for each run, I ran the following bash shell script on the NAISS server:
    - ./scripts/rename_output.sh

 2. Use WinSCP to copy the files to a results directory on a laptop.
-3. Use the following Windows batch scripts and pdfMagik software to create a consolidated pdf results file for each funder.
+3. Use the following Windows batch scripts and Image Magick and PDFTK software to create a consolidated pdf results file for each funder.
    These scripts convert png files to pdf files and then consolidate the files into a single pdf for each funder
    - .\scripts\combine_results_png_pdf.bat (run once for each vision backbone and funder)

    Other utility scripts include
    - Combine only treatment propensity charts using .\scripts\combine_results_treatprop.bat
    - Combine both loss figures and treatment propensity charts using .\scripts\combine_loss_hist.bat

 4. Consolidate results across runs and prepare cross-run ATE figures, Salience Charts, and AUC statistics
    - ./R/consolidate_CI_output_across_runs_cnn_emb.R